 Supermarkets and grocery stores in Ireland sell good premade sandwiches (these are much better than similar supermarket sandwiches in the U.S.) for a few euro.
 These can make a good, cheap lunch or dinner.
 Coffee shops also sell sandwiches for a few euro, and muffins for even less (for a quick, cheap breakfast).

 The pub is a mainstay of Irish social life—every city, town, and hamlet has a pub.
 Most people have a “local”—a favorite pub near home—where they go for a drink and conversation with neighbors, family, and friends.
 Pubs are more about socializing than drinking, and many people you see are just having a soft drink (lime cordial and soda water is a favorite, or orange juice and lemon soda).
-So feel free to go to the pub, even if you don’t drink alcohol.
+So even if you don't drink alcohol, feel free to go to the pub.
 It’s a good way to meet locals.

 You’ll notice that when the barman calls “closing time,” nobody clears out of the pub.
 “Closing time” is simply the time when the barmen must stop serving alcohol.
 Expect to hear a shout for “Last orders!” (or the marvelous if antiquated “Time, gentlemen, please!”)
 Anyone who wants to order his or her last drink does so then.
 The pubs don’t actually close for another 20 to 30 minutes.
-Eventually, bartenders shout “Time to leave!,” lights are turned up brightly, and people make their way to the doors.
+Eventually, bartenders shout “Time to leave!,” lights are turned up brightly, and patrons head for the exit.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.